 Length 7.0 mi · Climbing 1260 ft

-During the summer, non-campers who want to hike here should park in a small parking area near the entrance kiosk, for which the park charges a fee.
+During the summer, non-campers who want to hike here can park in a small parking area near the entrance kiosk, for which the park charges a fee.
 From October 1st to April 30th the campground's main gate is locked, meaning that you have to park by the highway.
-However, although the park website says that it's OK to park by the highway during this time, the only places to park are on the narrow paved shoulder of the highway, where your car will probably be rear-ended, or in a muddy verge to the right of the gate, where your car will probably become stuck in the mud.
+Although the park website says that it's OK to park by the highway during this time, the only places to park are on the narrow paved shoulder of the highway, where your car will probably be rear-ended, or in a muddy verge to the right of the gate, where your car will probably become stuck in the mud.

 The trail levels out and meanders through more ravines.
 Cut into the side of a hill, the trail offers a few brief glimpses through the trees of the hills of the Mill Creek Watershed.